kbarry91/problem-set-regular-expressions/README.md

 ```
 go build elizaResponses.go
 ```
-This will create a .exe file in your current directory.To launch the server and run the file
+This will create a .exe file in your current directory.To Run the program enter
 ```
 elizaResponses
 ```